Many common hysterectomy side effects can be managed with simple Physical Therapy exercises and techniques.

 Most women are moved out of bed the first day following their hysterectomy surgery.
 If you can get out of bed using the following technique it will help you reduce the strain on your wound and decrease discomfort, you can also watch How to Get Out of Bed After Hysterectomy video now:

-- Roll onto your side like a log, by bringing your arm across your body and keeping your knees together.
-Try to avoid twisting through your abdomen especially during recovery from abdominal hysterectomy.
+- Roll onto your side like a log, by bringing your arm across your body and keeping your knees together

 Using your bladder is not usually a major problem after hysterectomy surgery.
 Sometimes however the flow of urine can be slowed or even fully obstructed due to internal swelling and bruising from your surgery.
 Often a catheter (or thin tube) is used to drain your bladder and this is usually removed after the first day or two following your surgery according to your surgeon’s instructions.